ITISFoundation/osparc-lab/docs/d1.1-techreview/parts/comp-services.md

 **Director**

 The director acts as bridge between the frontend/backend and the computational backend.
 It is aware of all available algorithms in the registry and can translate incoming pipelines into workflows and schedules jobs to execute them in the proper order.

 All jobs are being kept in a queue and its status can be queried from the client.
 Also job control such as stop/kill/resume is provided.

 **Distributed task queue and message broker**

 All jobs in the platfrom are being scheduled in a centralized queue based on message passing.
 Workers can grab tasks from the list and execute them concurrently.
 For that purpose a broker service that handles all the message passing from director to worker is also part of the computational backend.
 Due to its popularity and wide usage the celery library has been chosen for the distributed task queue.
 It is easy to integrate and offers bindings to several lanugages.
 It supports several message brokers and database backends.
 For intial prototyping RabbitMQ is used for the former and MongoDB for the latter.

 **Workers**

 Workers are the services that perform the actual computation.
 They always appear in pairs of containers.
-One, the sidecar, is always alive and is connected to the tasks queue.
+One, the sidecar, is always alive and is connected to the task queue.
 When required it creates a so called one-shot container running the requested computational service.
 All interaction sidecar-computational service happends on the command line interface.
 Furthermore, since being pysically on the same host, they share the filesystem which allows the sidecar to make input files or other data avilable to the computational service.

-The advantage of this design is that all complex interaction with the system is being abstracted away from the computational service and enables contributers to add algorithms without the need for detailed knowledge of the platform.
+The advantage of this design is that all complex interaction with the system is being abstracted away from the computational service which enables contributers to add algorithms without the need for detailed knowledge of the platform.

 **Service Orchestration**

 As mentioned above simcore takes advantage of the native docker orchestration tool swarm.
 If this turns out to be not flexible enough, kubernetes can also be considered.

-#### Use case
+#### Example use case

 For the sake of simplicity, consider a computational service that evaluates a user defined single variable function in a given interval and a second service that renders that result as a scatter plot.
 For the function parsing service, c and c++ code is available from a contributer.
 In addition, the contributer provided the command line arguments for its algorithm.
 For the visualization part, a default service from the simcore platform will be used that expects a tab separated listof values as an input and creates an rendered html page with a scatter plot.